Do you know the story behind the Ceiba tree?

 Notable Ceiba trees in Playa Del Carmen

 While here in Playa Del Carmen you can see some of these massive trees around town.
 The best one and biggest tree in Playa Del Carmen is located right on 30th Avenue near the intersection of Constituyentes Avenue.
 It is right next to DAC market.
-This massive tree branches out to cover almost one block and is admired and appreciated by people everyday as they wait for busses under it’s protecting branches.
+This massive tree branches out to cover almost one block and is admired and appreciated by people every day as they wait for busses under its protecting branches.

 Ceiba Tree in Playa Del Carmen